pjwingold/CommonLib/README.md

 A common library for supporting a MVVM architecture

-Make sure it is at the same directory as the App module ie
+Make sure it is checked out at the same directory as the App module<br />
-/home/user/YourApp
+ie<br />
+/home/user/YourApp<br />
 /home/user/CommonLib

 It supports the following types of repository: